estelle/flexbox/draft/bak/01_flexbox.md

       clear: both;
     }

-When using this technique, an additional block descendant is inserted into the container and ensure that it is clear of any floats in the inline or block direction.
-This forces the block size of the container, that has the .clearfix applied, to include the heights of the floats (these dimensions are normally not included since floats are removed from the flow).

-The method I used instead of adding a clearfix class and generated content was to take advantage of the fact that with CSS all floated elements must be at least as tall as its tallest floated descendant.
-By making the parent 100% wide and floating it, it would be alone on it's own line while being at least as tall as it's tallest nested floated descendant.
+In CSS, all floated elements must be at least as tall as its tallest floated descendant.
 This floating method of clearing was supported in browsers well before archaic versions of Internet Explorer began supporting generated content.

     main {
       width: 100%;